ABA Revenue Cycle Management and KPIs

 aba revenue cycle management and kpis

-Key performance indicators are financial measurements designed to evaluate the performance of revenue cycle management (Stall, Therapy Brands, 2021).
 Practitioners in the behavioral health industry are enthusiastic about data collection; particularly, behavior analysts.
-One of the most interesting aspects of behavior modification and data analysis is that ABA practitioners can creatively derive many foundational principles of behavior analysis and apply them to many distinct aspects of life.
-The below lists provide a high-level overview of the assessment, implementation, and maintenance of treatment goals in ABA:
+One of the most interesting components of behavior modification and data analysis is that ABA practitioners creatively apply these principles to various aspects of life.
+For example, here’s a high-level overview of skills used in ABA that can be applied universally:

 • Repeat this process until optimal levels are reached.

-Comparably, the same foundational steps to identify ‘target behaviors’ when working with children with autism, can also be applied to aiding with naming key performance indicators, especially in terms of the individual financial needs across various agencies.
+Similarly, these same foundational steps used to identify & modify ‘target behaviors’ when working with clients, can be applied to establishing key performance indicators, especially in terms of your practice’s financial goals.

 KPIs Maintenance